icgc-dcc/egasub/README.md

 ## Support

-Full version of the EGA submission standard operating procedure (SOP) can be found here: (add link).
-Should you need further assistance, please contact ICGC DCC at `dcc-support@icgc.org`.
+Should you need assistance, please contact ICGC DCC at dcc-support@icgc.org.